validmeasures/validmeasures.github.io/_projects/cmam-coverage-in-northern-nigeria.md

 header:
   overlay_image: /assets/images/nigeriaSLEACsat.png
 excerpt: Use of SLEAC to asses CMAM coverage in Northern Nigeria
+description: Use of SLEAC to asses CMAM coverage in Northern Nigeria
 sidebar:
     - title: "Country"
       image: /assets/images/acf1.jpg